Research as value and economy creation activities

 On the other hand, ROE can be from high profitability.
 However, this profitability value can also mislead!

-It is the same as for someone who has very high salary, because of some reasons (maybe internal or external), his cost of living is very high so that the salary is not enough for him!
+It is the same as for someone who has a very high salary, because of some reasons (maybe internal or external), his cost of living is very high so that the salary is not enough for him!

-Hence, we need to focus on cash flow analysis, especially free-cash flow!
+Hence, we need to focus on cash flow analysis, especially free cash flow!

 The evolution of financial analysis: from revenue to free cash flow